 They are existing in the margins, in a liminal stance that is not quite permanent or out in the open.
 Love has a place in their worlds, but it is still confined “between dawns.”
 The men and women of these worlds are always looking in and out of doorways, seeking, trying to find an answer to their questions and a solution to their “crucial” choices.
 In particular, the speaker says, they are “seeking a now that can breed / futures.”

-In the final lines of the this section the speaker gives the example of “bread” in the mouths of children.
-This, is the “now” that people are searching for.
+In the final lines of this section, the speaker gives the example of “bread” in the mouths of children.
+This is the “now” that people are searching for.
 While temporary, it helps to stave off the loss of “their dreams.”
 The parents want to make sure the loss of their own dreams and ideal futures does not impact their children’s dreams.

 The second stanza is shorter than the first, containing only ten lines.
 Here, the speaker utilizes the refrain “For those of us who…” once again.
 This same group is said to be “imprinted with fear.”
 It is a “line” that exists within their minds, central to everything they do and think.